csurosm/count/README.md

 1 (if the table covers all genes from all genomes), or 2 members (if families correspond to alignments).
-Make sure you filter your table for observation bias on the membership count (sort by clicking on the `#mem` header to find such a cell): families with at least 1 member, or families with at least 2 members if you work with rate models.
+Make sure you filter your table for observation bias on the membership count (sort by clicking on the `#mem` header to find such a cell): families with at least 1 member, or families with at least 2 members, etc. if you work with rate models.

 You can also **simulate a table** using a rate model.
 The simulation keeps the true ancestral history, which can then be compared to an ancestral reconstruction.